Elephant1214/MouseKeyInventoryFix/README.md

 # Mouse Key Inventory Fix
 A simple mod that uses mixins to fix an issue that has been in the game for a long time

-## Setup
+## Building From Source
-Just clone the repo to a local folder and open it in your IDE
+Clone the repo to a local folder and open it in your IDE then run `./gradlew build` to build for all versions, or `./gradlew subproject:build`, replacing `subproject` with the subproject of the game version and mod loader you want.

 ## License
 This mod is in the public domain since it is a bug fix.